IvanYu327/htn-backend-challenge/README.md

 npm start
 ```

-4. The server will run locally from `http://localhost:8000`
+4. The server will run locally from `http://localhost:8000` and a `db.sqlite` file should be generated

 # User